 SFWS’s story begins with the story of Mystery, one of the many wolves who had been residents at the North American Wolf Association (NAWA), a “sanctuary” in Conroe, Texas, where they were kept in substandard conditions, malnourished, and denied essential vaccinations.
 In the summer of 2002, Mystery escaped from NAWA immediately upon arriving, and spent a week running free in the woods before being recaptured.
 In the meantime she had been caught in a leg trap and shot.

 Amazingly, Mystery survived, but NAWA refused to take her back or pay her vet bills, so the veterinarian who treated her was stuck with her.
 Our founder, Jean LeFevre, learned about Mystery, fell in love, and knew she needed a home where she would be safe and well cared for.
 Jean was encouraged to apply for the necessary licenses to open a sanctuary, and Saint Francis Wolf Sanctuary was born, opening on the feast day of Saint Francis of Assisi, October 4, 2002 — hence our name.
-(Mystery is still with us, now approaching her 18th birthday.)
+(Mystery was the heart and soul of SFWS, and remained with us for 14 years, passing away just after her 18th birthday.)